 DEREK POULTNEY, Executive Director, joined the Land Trust in February 2010 after 5 years at the Ojai Valley Land Conservancy (OVLC) and five prior years of environmental consulting and field biology work.
 Along with volunteering for various non-profit environmental groups, Derek earned a Master of Science in Environmental Studies from CSU-Fullerton and a B.A. in Music Composition (with significant environmental coursework) from UCSB.
 At OVLC, he managed a variety of wetland restoration projects in the upper Ventura River watershed and now leads the Ventura Land Trust's efforts to preserve and improve wildlife habitat and outdoor recreational opportunities throughout Ventura.
 Along with spending time with his wife and kids, Derek enjoys music, wildlife and hiking.
 Get in touch with him at: email@example.com

-ANNETTE BALDWIN, Director of Special Projects, joined the Land Trust in July, 2017.
+ANNETTE BALDWIN, Deputy Director, joined the Land Trust in July, 2017.
 Annette grew up in Ventura and can’t imagine a better place to call home.
-Her love of the outdoors arose out of a childhood spent exploring California’s many campgrounds, lakes, and National Forests and climbing into her family’s station wagon, winding through the state’s most scenic areas and pitching a tent wherever the road took them.
+Her love of the outdoors arose out of a childhood spent exploring California’s many campgrounds, lakes, and National Forests from her family’s station wagon, winding through the state’s most scenic areas and pitching a tent wherever the road took them.
 Her favorite local adventures include trail running and backpacking; she even became engaged while exploring the Ojai back-country.
-After graduating from Cal State Northridge with a BS in Family and Consumer Sciences in Interior Design, Annette’s passion for visual arts led to a career that merged her design background with event production.
+After graduating from Cal State Northridge with a BS in Family and Consumer Sciences, Annette’s passion for visual arts led to a career that merged her design background with event production.
 Annette comes to the Land Trust with eight years of graphic design and marketing experience.
 Having commuted to work out of town for over a decade, Annette is thrilled to now both live and work in Ventura, share her environmental passion with others and be a responsible steward of Ventura’s natural resources.
-In her free time, you can find Annette taking photographs, spending time with family, or enjoying gardening with her husband, Ron. firstname.lastname@example.org
+In her free time, you can find Annette taking photographs, spending time with family, or gardening with her husband, Ron. firstname.lastname@example.org